Organised by Maxwell Graham

 Jean-Siméon Chardin was born in 1699 in Paris, the son of a cabinet maker.
 He spent his entire life in Paris.
 His first wife died in the fifth year of their marriage.
 Both of his daughters died young, one at the age of three one at the age of one.
 His son, Jean-Pierre, also a painter, was kidnapped for a time by English pirates off the coast of Genoa, and drowned in a canal by his own will in Venice in 1772, at the age of 41.
 That same year Jean-Siméon Chardin had kidney stones.

 In the hierarchy of genres, which was broadly accepted in the 18th century, history painting was ranked the highest, followed by portrait painting, then genre painting, then landscape painting, then animal painting, and then Still Life.
-More than anything else, Chardin painted still lives, often very slowly, and often at a very small scale.
-He painted wicker baskets, plumbs, breadcrumbs, pewter dishes, grapes, a silver goblet, glasses of water, a pestle and a mortar, walnuts, pewter jugs, earthenware pitchers, flasks, dead partridges, dead hares, dead salmon, dead rays, apples, Seville oranges, dead mallards, onions, leeks, turnips, straw, chestnuts, more knives, teapots, apricots, olives, wild strawberries, white carnations, coffee pots, a copper cistern, stone ledges and white tablecloths.
+More than anything else, Chardin painted still lifes, often very slowly, and often at a very small scale.
+He painted wicker baskets, plums, breadcrumbs, pewter dishes, grapes, a silver goblet, glasses of water, a pestle and a mortar, walnuts, pewter jugs, earthenware pitchers, flasks, dead partridges, dead hares, dead salmon, dead rays, apples, Seville oranges, dead mallards, onions, leeks, turnips, straw, chestnuts, more knives, teapots, apricots, olives, wild strawberries, white carnations, coffee pots, a copper cistern, stone ledges and white tablecloths.

 “Chardin is the irrefutable witness who makes other painters look like liars.”